Teide: Symbol

 Teide is the main symbol of Tenerife and the most emblematic natural monument of the Canary Islands.
 An image of Teide, gushing flames, appears at the centre of Tenerife's coat of arms.
 Above the volcano appears St. Michael, the patron saint of Tenerife.
-The flag colors of the island are dark blue, traditionally identified with the sea that surrounds the island, and white for the whiteness of the snow-covered peaks of Mount Teide during winter.
+The flag colors of the island are dark blue, traditionally identified with the sea that surrounds the island, and white for the whiteness of the snow-covered peaks of Teide during winter.
 The logo of the Cabildo de Tenerife (governing body of the island) includes a symbol of Teide in eruption.

-Teide has been depicted frequently throughout history, from the earliest engravings made by European conquerors to typical Canarian craft objects, on the back of 1000-peseta notes, in oil paintings and on postcards.
+Teide has been depicted frequently throughout history, from the earliest engravings made by European conquerors to typical Canarian craft objects, on the back of the 1000-peseta banknote, in oil paintings and on postcards.

 In the Canary Islands, especially on Tenerife, Teide has cultural symbolism deeply rooted in traditions and history.
 It is popularly referred to as Padre Teide (Father Teide).

-Mountain of the Moon
+Lunar mountain

-Mons Pico, one of the Montes Teneriffe range of lunar mountains in the inner ring of the Mare Imbrium, was named by Johann Hieronymus Schröter after the Pico von Teneriffe, an 18th-century name for Teide.
+Mons Pico, one of the Montes Teneriffe range of lunar mountains in the inner ring of the Mare Imbrium, was named by Johann Hieronymus Schröter after the Pico von Teneriffe, an 18th-century German name for Teide.

 There is also a brown dwarf star located in the open star cluster of the Pleiades called Teide 1.